iarsystems/bx-github-ci/README.md

 Click on the link to the new repository provided in the message to go to the new repository.

 ### Adding a workflow
 On your `shr-private` repository, use the GitHub interface to add the following new file `.github/workflows/bx.yml`.
-This workflow contains a single job called "iarbuild" with 4 steps:
+This workflow contains a single job called "iarbuild" with 3 steps after the repository is checked out:
 ```yaml
 name: IAR Build Tools CI
 on: